CatalogueOfLife/general/docs/NAMES.md

 The vocablary is kept minimal to basically answer two fundamental questions:

-1) Has the name nomenclatural standing?
+1) Has the name nomenclatural standing and should be considered in nomenclatural questions?
 2) Can the name be used for a taxon?

-The name class offers an unrestricted remarks field which should be used to keep further nomenclatural notes to inform about the exact status of a name and which rules have been considered.
-It is not meant to be understood by humans.
+The name class also offers an unrestricted remarks field which should be used to keep further nomenclatural notes to inform about the exact status of a name and which rules have been considered.
+It is meant to be understood by humans.

-The terms valid/invalid are very overloaded and used for different things in the codes so we avoid them entirely.
+The terms valid/invalid are highly overloaded and used for different things in the codes so we avoid them entirely.

  - ```UNAVAILABLE```: *nomen invalidum*.
 A name that was not validly published according to the rules of the code, or a name that was not accepted by the author in the original publication, for example, if the name was suggested as a synonym of an accepted name.